 In addition to the impact bladder weakness can have on women’s mental health, it is also a costly condition to live with.
-Women with bladder weakness spend on average £548* a year on sanitary items and self-care remedies, to deal with the symptoms.
-This amount is set to rise.
-It is estimated that the sales of adult incontinence products could equal those of babies’ nappies in the next decade as women are increasingly encouraged to buy products that mask the problem rather than treat it.
+Women with bladder weakness spend on average £548* a year on sanitary items to deal with the symptoms.

-The available medical options can be daunting and highly controversial.
-Invasive and expensive treatment options, such as vaginal mesh and vaginal rejuvenation devices are high risk and often unnecessary.
+The available medical options can be daunting and controversial.
+Invasive and expensive treatment options, such as vaginal mesh and vaginal rejuvenation devices are high-risk and often unnecessary.
 In fact, the National Institute for Health and Care Excellence (NICE) has issued draft guidance that vaginal mesh surgery should only be used as a last resort for treating pelvic organ prolapse and urinary incontinence.

 Wendy Powell continues: